Skip to content

 How are Conflicts Identified?

-There are several relationships which, in certain circumstances, may present conflicts of interest, for instance where AMINA plays different roles in providing different products and or services for different parties.
+There are several relationships which, in certain circumstances, may present conflicts of interest, for instance where SEBA plays different roles in providing different products and or services for different parties.
 Due to the wide range of financial services, it is not possible to have an exhaustive list of the types of conflicts of interest.
 Furthermore, due to their nature, it is not possible to always avoid or prevent conflicts of interest.

 We consider the following when determining whether, and to what extent, a conflict of interest exists: